BradHutchings/Mmojo-Server-v2/docs/204-Set-Timezone.md

 ## 204. Set Timezone
 ### About this Step
-The Completion UI indicates a build date in its Settings panel.
+The Mmojo Complete user interface indicates a build date in its Settings panel.
 Set your build system's time zone so that the displayed build date is local to you.

 **Where:** Perform this step in both your x86_64 and your aarch64 (arm64) build environments.